Rothschild family: The Rothschild Group

 Since 2003, a group of Rothschild banks have been controlled by Rothschild Continuation Holdings, a Swiss-registered holding company (under the chairmanship of Baron David René de Rothschild).
 Rothschild Continuation Holdings is in turn controlled by Concordia BV, a Dutch-registered master holding company.
 Concordia BV is managed by Paris Orléans S.A., a French-registered holding company.
 Paris Orléans S.A. is ultimately controlled by Rothschild Concordia SAS, a Rothschild's family holding company.

 Rothschild & Cie Banque controls Rothschild banking businesses in France and continental Europe, while Rothschilds Continuation Holdings AG controls a number of Rothschild banks elsewhere, including N M Rothschild & Sons in London.
-Twenty percent of Rothschild Continuation Holdings AG was sold in 2005 to Jardine Strategic, which is a subsidiary of Jardine, Matheson & Co. of Hong Kong.
+Twenty per cent of Rothschild Continuation Holdings AG was sold in 2005 to Jardine Strategic, which is a subsidiary of Jardine, Matheson & Co. of Hong Kong.
 In November 2008, Rabobank Group, the leading investment and private bank in the Netherlands, acquired 7.5% of Rothschild Continuation Holdings AG, and Rabobank and Rothschild entered into a co-operation agreement in the fields of mergers and acquisitions (M&A) advisory and equity capital markets advisory in the food and agribusiness sectors.
 It was believed that the move was intended to help Rothschild Continuation Holdings AG gain access to a wider capital pool, enlarging its presence in East Asian markets.

-Paris Orléans S.A. is a financial holding company listed on Euronext Paris and controlled by the French and English branch of the Rothschild family.
-Paris Orléans is the flagship of the Rothschild banking Group and controls the Rothschild Group's banking activities including N M Rothschild & Sons and Rothschild & Cie Banque.
+Paris Orléans S.A. is a financial holding company listed on Euronext Paris and controlled by the French and English branches of the Rothschild family.
+Paris Orléans is the flagship of the Rothschild banking group and controls the Rothschild Group's banking activities including N M Rothschild & Sons and Rothschild & Cie Banque.
 It has over 2,000 employees.
 Directors of the company include Eric de Rothschild, Robert de Rothschild and Count Philippe de Nicolay.
 N M Rothschild & Sons, an English investment bank, does most of its business as an advisor for mergers and acquisitions.
 In 2004, the investment bank withdrew from the gold market, a commodity the Rothschild bankers had traded in for two centuries.
 In 2006, it ranked second in UK M&A with deals totalling $104.9 billion.
 In 2006, the bank recorded a pre-tax annual profit of £83.2 million with assets of £5.5 billion.